top of page

 What the First Session Is Really Like

 For most people, the first session is much more comfortable than expected.
+Typically, it involves:

-• Talking through what’s been going on
+• Talking through what’s been going on.

-• Asking questions to understand the situation
+• Asking questions to understand the situation.

-• Identifying a few initial goals
+• Identifying a few initial goals.

-• Creating a simple plan moving forward
+• Creating a simple plan moving forward.

 There’s no pressure to share everything at once.
-It’s a starting point—not a test
+It’s a starting point—not a test.

 How to Know If Counseling Is “Working”

 Progress in counseling doesn’t always look dramatic at first.
+Instead, you might notice:

-• Better understanding of what’s going on
+• Better understanding of what’s going on.

-• Small improvements in behavior or communication
+• Small improvements in behavior or communication.

-• Feeling less stuck or overwhelmed
+• Feeling less stuck or overwhelmed.

-• More confidence in how to handle situations
+• More confidence in how to handle situations.

 Change tends to be gradual and steady, not instant.